 As pay rises around the country, companies are starting to realize that they’ll have to do much more to attract motivated workers.
 Inflation and gas prices are soaring, which offsets minimum wage increases and wage improvements and minimizes their effect.

-Increasing workers’ pay isn’t going to have the same effect that it once did.
+Increasing workers’ pay won’t have the same effect it once did.
 So, what will employers have to do to limit restaurant staff turnover?

 People desire to be fulfilled in their work more than ever.
 While job security, fair wages, and flexible scheduling are the groundwork for a good job, companies should strive to provide more opportunities to meet workers’ higher needs.
 Satisfying higher needs will keep your restaurant staff engaged and motivated, providing an environment where they feel welcomed, valued, and satisfied.

-A workplace meeting its workers’ higher needs offers opportunities for:
+A workplace meeting its workers’ higher needs offers opportunities for the following:

-Widespread staffing shortages are occurring all over the country, leaving restaurants without the necessary personnel to perform at full capacity.
-While the food service industry is forecast to hit $898 billion in 2022, COVID-19 is still causing turmoil, such as supply delays and staff shortages.
+Widespread staffing shortages are occurring across the country, leaving restaurants without the necessary personnel to perform at full capacity.
+While the food service industry is forecast to reach $997 billion in 2023, COVID-19 is still causing turmoil, such as supply delays and staff shortages.

-Take a look at the following statistics from the National Restaurant Association to understand just how the pandemic is still affecting the food industry:
+Take a look at the following statistics to understand just how the pandemic is still affecting the food industry:

 - As of April 2022, eating and drinking establishments are 794,000 jobs below pre-pandemic levels — becoming the industry taking the longest to reach full employment recovery.